Alexey-Saldyrkine/Compiletime-String-and-Verbose-Static-Assert/docs/verbose static assert.md

 Example:<br>
 Continuing our example from before.
 Lets say that for the type MpFunc\<typename T, bool A, typename...
 Us> we want to create an error message based on the following rules:<br>
 - if bool A is true, then no types in Us can be the same as T, the indexes of the offending types will be outputted
-- if bool A is false, then no types in Us can be different from T, the indexes of the offending types will be outputted
+- if bool A is false, then no types in Us can be different from T, the indexes and names of the offending types will be outputted

 ```cpp
 //A helper type the will be called recursively to iterate over the types of Us and generate the error message